voortman-steel-machinery/talos-os-config-generator/README.md

 - Create a Talosconfig to use in combination with talosctl
 - Able to add a patch file to merge with the created config files

+## Tools

+### marshal

+Creates a BASE64 encoded string to be used as input for the API from a yaml file.

+- Create tools/marshal/input.yaml with the patch content.
+- Run `go run tools/marshal/marshal.go`.
+- Use the created string as 'ConfigPatch' data in the JSON.

+### unmarshal

+Creates a config yaml from a received BASE64 encoded byte array.

+- Create tools/marshal/input.txt with the return value of the API of 1 of the configs.
+- Run `go run tools/unmarshal/unmarshal.go`.
+- Use the created output.yaml to validate the output.